LennieLENNIE

 This is for you if...

-• You can identify a tritone on a quiz but freeze when trying to sing one in a tune
+• You can identify intervals on a quiz but freeze when trying to sing them

 This isn't for you if...